 The usage grew organically and so did the speed in which they were able to ship solutions for complex logistical problems.

 Fast, org-wide code search is a necessity in any organization, and tooling for this is especially necessary when we’ve chosen a multi-repo approach to code organization.
-The time I would otherwise spend using either GitHub’s slow search or finding and cloning repos is worth a lot more than $20 / month.
+The time I would otherwise spend using either GitHub’s slow search or finding and cloning repos is worth a lot.

 It’s fast, which is super nice.
 It’s faster than any other tool I’ve ever used for code search.
 I’ve become more productive with Sourcegraph.